Nursing home staff caring for people with dementia whose behaviour they find challenging

-By giving practical advice and ‘hands-on’ support, our team’s aim is to help to reduce the impact of these challenges on caregivers and, where possible, prevent the challenges from happening in the first place.
-The team want to improve the wellbeing and quality of life of the person with dementia, and of the people caring for them.
+By giving practical advice and hands-on support, we aim to reduce the impact of these challenges on caregivers and, where possible, prevent the challenges from happening in the first place.
+We want to improve the wellbeing and quality of life of the person with dementia, and of the people caring for them.

 What kind of support will I get?

 Whether at home or in a nursing home, we work with carers of people who have a diagnosis of dementia.